Welcome or Title

 Investigative Specialist

 Investigative Specialists perform investigative support functions through physical surveillance operations.
-They support Foreign Counterintelligence and/or Counterterrorism investigations, and gather intelligence information of investigative interest.
+They support Foreign Counterintelligence and/or Counterterrorism investigations and gather intelligence information of investigative interest.
 Investigative Specialists are responsible for all aspects of surveillance operations from planning through execution.
 Their responsibilities also include the collection, analysis and dissemination of intelligence data gathered during surveillance operations.

 Applicants for the Investigative Specialist position must possess a valid driver's license for their state of residence and be able to obtain a government license for the operation of government vehicles.